conjurdemos/chef-conjur-tomcat/README.md

 The long string here is your host-factory token, the bearer token that you will use to bootstrap new hosts into the `tomcast_hosts` layer.
 The token is valid for 7 days, as defined in the policy.
-You will use this token in Step 2.
+You will use this token in Step 3.

 ### 2. Add values to your secrets

-Our policy defined the names of secrets and permission on them, but did not give them an initial value.
+Our policy defined the names of secrets and permissions to them, but did not give them an initial value.
 That's why we can check out policy into source control, it contains no sensitive information.

 Let's view our secrets with the Conjur CLI: